JoshOrndorff/recipes/src/testing/mock.md

 }
 ```

-Next, we create a new type that wraps the mock `TestRuntime` in the module's `Module`.
+Next, we create a new type that wraps the mock `TestRuntime` in the pallet's `Module`.

 ```rust, ignore
 pub type HelloSubstrate = Module<Runtime>;
 ```

-It may be helpful to read this as type aliasing our configured mock runtime to work with the module's `Module`, which is what is ultimately being tested.
+It may be helpful to read this as type aliasing our configured mock runtime to work with the pallet's `Module`, which is what is ultimately being tested.

 ## `impl system::Trait`

-In many cases, the module's `Trait` inherits `system::Trait` like
+In many cases, the pallet's `Trait` inherits `system::Trait` like

 ```rust, ignore
 pub trait Trait: system::Trait {